matejavulic/ebank2/README.md

      - Contain minimum amount of task specific information

 - **Component organisation and architecture**
-  Each Angular front-end component consists of three files:
+  Each Angular front-end component consists of three files (optionally +1 as with a unit test purposes):
    - HTML template
    - CSS template
    - TypeScript controller